Automated Lay Language Summarization of Biomedical Scientific Reviews: Discussion

 \section{Discussion}

-Automated lay language summarization of biomedical scientific reviews requires both summarization and the acquisition of domain-specific knowledge.
-Prior to the current work, all available datasets for automated lay language transformation were constructed at sentence level.
+Automated lay language summarization of biomedical scientific reviews requires both summarization and the acquisition of domain knowledge.
+Previously, available datasets were constructed at sentence level.
 However, sentence-level simplification or transformation does not require the complex strategies used by experts when rendering biomedical literature understandable to a lay audience.
-Therefore, we consider the development and dissemination of a document-level dataset as an important outcome of our work, which will advance the science of automated lay language summarization in the biomedical domain.
-Among the models, abstractive models are more practical than extractive ones, because extractive summaries will by definition be written in the same professional language as their source documents.
+Therefore, we consider the document-level dataset as an important outcome of our work, which can be useful for future research on this topic.
+Abstractive models are more practical than extractive ones, since extractive summaries are written in the same professional language as their source documents.
 The best performing model is BART pre-trained on both CNN/DM and PubMed abstracts, which preserves key information (based on ROUGE) while dropping the reading requirements a year or two (based on readability scores).

-For the automated lay language summarization of biomedical scientific reviews task, human evaluation is necessary.
-There is a considerable gap between the evaluation criteria among ROUGE, readability scores, and human evaluation.
-Although ROUGE is widely used in evaluating automatic language summarization in NLP, it is not a practical approach for our task because it can neither capture the required transformation phenomena nor assess difficulty in understanding.
-Regarding readability scores, readability does not imply understandability.
-That the score calculated by the readability formula is low does not necessarily indicate that the target audience will understand the text.
-The readability formula considers only the number of words, the length of the sentence, and the syllable number, and ignores the complexity introduced by medical abbreviations and domain-specific concepts that are difficult to understand.
-Human evaluation is the most robust method to evaluate the performance of the models.
-However, aside from the small number of participants, a limitation of the current human evaluation is the need to establish the formal validity of the survey questions.
-Further studies are required to establish that the encouraging finding that BART-derived summaries were more appealing to human raters on several fronts hold when more abstracts and human raters are involved.
+Human evaluation is necessary for our task.
+There is a considerable gap between the automatic evaluation merics and human judgement.
+Despite being widely used to evaluate summarization systems, ROUGE is not practical for our task because it can neither capture the required transformation phenomena nor assess difficulty in understanding.
+Similarly, lower readability scores do not imply understandability.
+Readability scores consider only the surface forms, without considering the complexity introduced by medical abbreviations and domain-specific concepts.
+Human evaluation is the most robust method to evaluate the performance.
+However, aside from the small number of participants, the survey questions need a formal validity.
+Further studies are required to find that BART-derived summaries were more appealing to human raters on several fronts hold when more abstracts and human raters are involved.